 “See, here and here.
 They’re faint, but they’re there.
 This is a terrifying development, but it’s not something CAN is going to take sitting down.
 We plan on fighting this with an aggressive marketing campaign that will include new billboards, a new website, and possibly legal action against Mr. Myhrvold.
 To that last option, we are accepting contributions towards our legal fund.
 Please help us.”

-Protests are being planned in three California locations, Redding, Nevada City and Arcata, and in Reno, Nevada where CAN has a sizable, grassroots organization with several billboard installations.
+Protests are being planned in three California locations, Redding, Nevada City, and Arcata, and in Reno, Nevada, where CAN have a sizable, grassroots organization with several billboard installations.
 If you are interested in donating to CAN’s legal fight, it can be done on their website located here.